Certified Work Ready Community

 3) Annual increase in the number of National Career Readiness Certificates (NCRC) awarded yearly in each labor force category: emerging, current and transitioning toward an overall goal of 25%.

-4) Employer committment to excellence in workforce by registering support of NCRC through written notification that companies prefer or require the NCRC for recruitment and hiring.
+4) Employer commitment to excellence in workforce by registering support of NCRC through written notification that companies prefer or require the NCRC for recruitment and hiring.

 Employer commitment is crucial to the CWRC effort.
 Companies may get involved by calling Wayne Business & Industry Center to learn more about NCRC and how they may support the CWRC Initiative and gain access to a more highly qualified workforce.
 (Wayne Business & Industry Center’s Career Readiness Center 919-739-7004 or 7005.)